Skip to content

 Each model in the catalog is displayed as a card with key information:

-- Activations -- How many organizations have activated the model
+• Adoption -- How many teams have added the model to their studio

 Model Detail Page